 And as you might be able to gather, from the live music stage and buffet style menu, almost all guests leave Biergarten Epcot with their hunger for German culture and food satisfied!
 Well done Disney Imagineers!

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!

 To most guests delight, Biergarten in Epcot is a buffet/family style setup… meaning you pay one price per person and can eat however much you want!

-Therefore, do keep that in mind as we present the menu items below – because you’ll be able to eat as much of each item as your heart (and stomach) desires without affecting the final bill!
+So, do keep that in mind as I present the menu items below – because you’ll be able to eat as much of each item as your heart (and stomach) desires without affecting the final bill!

 - Warm Pretzel Rolls (easily their most popular item)

 - Roasted Potatoes